 - X: @ECTMIH2023

 - LinkedIn: FESTMIH, NVTG, KCGH, #ECTMIH2023,

+Tuesday

-- Instagram: #ECTMIH2023
+Instagram: #ECTMIH2023

 How to prepare for ECTMIH 2023

 Travel sustainably if possible.

-Follow us online and sign up to the newsletter for programme updates

-- Join a pre-congress webinar offered by our regional hubs, these will be announced through our newsletter and social media

-- Consider reading one of the titles for discussion at the ECTMIH 2023 lunchtime book club, organised in partnership with local independent bookstore Savannah Bay:

-- The Fraud by Zadie Smith (fiction)

-- The Culture Map by Erin Meyer (non-fiction)

-Monday

-- Call Us What We Carry by Amanda Gorman (poetry)

-- Misjka by Edward van de Vendel (Children's book recommendation Dutch)

-- Add your favorite song to the Planetary Health Hub NL's playlist, and listen to those of others here.
+Follow us online and sign up to the newsletter for programme updates - Join a pre-congress webinar offered by our regional hubs, these will be announced through our newsletter and social media - Consider reading one of the titles for discussion at the ECTMIH 2023 lunchtime book club, organised in partnership with local independent bookstore Savannah Bay: - The Fraud by Zadie Smith (fiction) - The Culture Map by Erin Meyer (non-fiction) - Call Us What We Carry by Amanda Gorman (poetry) • Misjka by Edward van de Vendel (Children's book recommendation - Dutch) Add your favorite song to the Planetary Health Hub NL's playlist, and listen to those of others here Health, Safety and accessibility Your safety is our top priority.
+We created a set of standards aimed to promote and safeguard the health, safety and accessibility of any person working at or visiting the ECTMIH 2023 Conference.
+You can find our Health, Safety and accessibility Guidelines during ECTMIH 2023 Conference here.
+Accreditation All delegates will receive a certificate of attendance once ECTMIH 2023 has closed.
+Delegates in the Netherlands can apply for up to 18 points via the NVTG, the Dutch Society for Tropical Medicine and Global Health.
 Be ready to be inspired, engage, connect with people, learn new things and have fun!

-Welcome

-Useful Prog

-Programme overview Tuesday Wednesday

-Thursday Poster

-Presentations progra

-Beyond the scientific P programme

-Post-ECTMIH ECTMIH activities team
+Welcome Useful Programme Programme Monday overview Wednesday Thursday Poster Presentations Beyond the Po scientific programme Post-ECTMIH Practical activities info ECTMIH team Partners Guiding Principles